LANL-Seismoacoustics/infraGA/doc/source/advanced.rst

 **Waveform Calculations**

-Waveform evolution along individual ray paths can be computed in the weakly non-linear (also termed the weak shock limit) using a Burgers equation method (summarized in the discussion of :ref:`physics`) through the :code:`wnl-wvfrm` option.
+Waveform evolution along individual ray paths can be computed in the weakly non-linear (also termed the weak shock limit) using a Burgers equation method (summarized in the discussion of :ref:`physics` and in Lonzaga et al. (2015) and Blom & Waxler (2021)) through the :code:`wnl-wvfrm` option.
 Such analysis requires a known waveform at some location, :math:`s_1`, along the ray path and computes the evolved waveform at some later location, :math:`s_2` further along the path.
 Because such analysis focuses on the waveform evolution along a single ray path, a single inclination and azimuth angle combination are needed to identify the ray path of interest.

-Several waveform options are included in infraGA/GeoAc including a blastwave/impulse (originally from Freidlander and generalized by Waxler et al., see :ref:`physics` discussion for details) and an "N-wave" typical of sonic booms.
+Several waveform options are included in infraGA/GeoAc including a blastwave/impulse (originally from Freidlander (1946) and generalized by Waxler et al. (2018), see :ref:`physics` discussion for details) and an "N-wave" typical of sonic booms.
 Alternatively, one can specify a file containing an overpressure time series recorded at some location and use that to initialize the waveform evolution methods.
-Lastly, though not included in the C/C++ interface, the Python CLI includes an option to specify an explosive yield in equivalent kg of TNT for which the Kinney & Graham scaling laws are used to initialize a blastwave.
+Lastly, though not included in the C/C++ interface, the Python CLI includes an option to specify an explosive yield in equivalent kg of TNT for which the Kinney & Graham (1985) scaling laws are used to initialize a blastwave.

 Using the slow stratospheric phase in the above eigenray examples (theta, phi = 4.1392114, -84.970504 degrees; 1 ground reflection) and considering a 10 ton (10e3 kg) eq.
 TNT source,